JayjeetAtGithub/Fast-Drop-Desktop/README.md

 <img src="https://github.com/JayjeetAtGithub/pyP2P/blob/master/screenshots/logo_transparent.png" alt="Logo">

 > A peer to peer file sharing app in python.
-This is the desktop client for it.
+This is the server for it.

 ### Running Instructions :